MicrosoftDocs/windows-itpro-docs/windows/client-management/manage-device-installation-with-group-policy.md

 ### Scenario #5: Prevent installation of all USB devices while allowing an installation of only an authorized USB thumb drive

-In this scenario, combining all previous 4 scenarios, you will learn how to protect a machine from all unauthorized USB devices.
+In this scenario, combining all previous four scenarios, you'll learn how to protect a machine from all unauthorized USB devices.
 The administrator wants to allow users to install only a small set of authorized USB devices while preventing any other USB device from being installed.
 In addition, this scenario includes an explanation of how to apply the ‘prevent’ functionality to existing USB devices that have already been installed on the machine, and the administrator likes to prevent any farther interaction with them (blocking them all together).
-This scenario builds on the policies and structure we introduced in the first 4 scenarios and therefore it is preferred to go over them first before attempting this scenario.
+This scenario builds on the policies and structure we introduced in the first four scenarios and therefore it's preferred to go over them first before attempting this scenario.

 ## Technology Review